Timberwolves make draft-night trade with Memphis, select Walker Kessler at No. 22

 Connelly said a priority for the Wolves this offseason was to add rebounding to their roster after finishing last season as the third-worst team in terms of defensive rebounding percentage.
 Kessler averaged 8.1 rebounds per game along with 11.4 points.
 He shot 61% from the field but shot just 20% on 1.5 three-point attempts per game.

-There were some surprises early in the draft as Paolo Banchero of Duke went No. 1 to the Magic after it seemed Jabari Smith of Auburn was headed there in most mock drafts.
-The Houston Rockets selected Smith at No. 3 after Chet Holmgren went to Oklahoma City.
-Purdue's Jaden Ivey slipped to the Pistons at No. 5, another surprise move, as the Kings took Iowa's Keegan Murray.

-The early part of the draft was devoid of significant trades that involved established players, with the top 10 teams each keeping their picks.
-There was some movement in the teens as Detroit and Oklahoma City made trades to jump back into the lottery.
+In Moore, the Wolves are acquiring a wing who blossomed in his third season at Duke after struggling in his first two.
+Moore averaged 13.4 points in helping Duke reach the Final Four.
+Moore improved his three-point shooting from 30% to 41% from his sophomore to junior season.

+Moore drew high marks from draft evaluators for his ability to play on and off the ball and could score off the dribble.
+He also was a solid defender who could guard multiple positions.
+The Wolves are betting that Moore can keep progressing from his junior year while overcoming what some analysts think is a lack of athleticism.

-The Wolves didn't sit idly by as the trades began, though point guard D'Angelo Russell, who has had reports swirling about his status of late, remained on the roster as the draft went along Thursday, the first significant window for trading in the offseason.
+At first, the draft was quiet pertaining to trades as the first 10 picks all stayed with the teams that selected them.
+The Wolves didn't sit idly by as the trades began shortly thereafter.
+However, point guard D'Angelo Russell, whose status has been the subject of the trade rumor mill of later, was still on the Wolves on the roster as the draft went along Thursday, the first significant window for trading in the offseason.

-Relationships between front offices aren't a prerequisite to make trades in the NBA, but they can certainly help.
-Along those lines, the Wolves recently added Memphis' Steve Senior as an assistant general manager before they hired Connelly and Senior's relationship with his old team could have helped in making the deal.